Susmita-Dey/websitebuilder/README.md

-# NOTE: Kindly run the application locally for smooth experience because the AI API calls are rate-limited and may not work on the live demo.
-Use your onw Gemini API key under backend folder
+### NOTE: Kindly run the application locally for smooth experience because the AI API calls are rate-limited and may not work on the live demo.
+Use your own Gemini API key under backend folder

 ---

 # AI-Powered Website Generator
 ## 🌐 **Overview:**
 This project is a **full-stack AI-powered website generator** that allows users to create multi-page websites by simply describing their needs.
-It leverages OpenAI's GPT-4 API for intelligent content generation and provides a clean, intuitive interface for managing and editing websites.
+It leverages Gemini AI's API for intelligent content generation and provides a clean, intuitive interface for managing and editing websites.

 ## 🛠️ **Features:**

-✅ **Prompt-to-Website Generation** - Users describe their website and get multi-page sites ✅ **CMS-like Page View** - Clean dashboard showing all pages with navigation ✅ **Visual Preview** - Full website preview in iframe ✅ **Visual Editing (Bonus)** - Click-to-edit any text element ✅ **AI-Powered Edits (Bonus)** - Natural language editing commands
+✅ **Prompt-to-Website Generation** - Users describe their website and get multi-page sites

+✅ **CMS-like Page View** - Clean dashboard showing all pages with navigation

+✅ **Visual Preview** - Full website preview in iframe

+✅ **Visual Editing (Bonus)** - Click-to-edit any text element

+✅ **AI-Powered Edits (Bonus)** - Natural language editing commands

 ## **Tech Stack:**
 - **Frontend**: Next.js 14, React, Tailwind CSS
 - **Backend**: FastAPI (Python)
-- **AI**: OpenAI GPT-4 API
+- **AI**: Gemini AI
 - **Architecture**: Clean, modular, production-ready

 ## 🚀 **Key Highlights:**